 Project failures are directly linked with the rejection of the product by the target audience or execution failure by the execution team.
 To avoid this, don’t wait till the product is fully designed.
 Have periodic reviews with all stakeholders such as the business team, execution team, and target end-users, and course correct on the go.

 A well-tested product that gets launched will result in no unwanted surprises, satisfied business owners, elegant execution, and happy customers.

 How Cubyts avoids project failures

-Cubyts improves the efficiency of the design function by 20%, thus improving the chances of building a successful product.
+Cubyts improve the efficiency of the design function by 20%, thus improving the chances of building a successful product.